primairepopulaire/unionGov/README.md

 * clone the repository (*e.g.* `git clone https://github.com/primairepopulaire/unionGov.git`, but you might want to use ssh),
 * make sure `pipenv` is installed in your Python3 (if not: `sudo apt install pipenv` should work on Linux else try `python -m pip install pipenv`),
-* in the current configuration, you will need a Postgres database and
+* in the current configuration, you will need a Postgres database - `psycopg2-binary` package will be installed using `pipenv`.

 ### Backend installation